elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added the possibility to whitelist IP addresses to the loadbalancer service
 - Added pwgen and htpasswd as requirements
 - Added the blackbox installation in the wc cluster based on ADR to monitor the uptime of internal services as well in wc .
+- Added option to enable index per namespace feature in fluentd and elasticsearch

 ### Removed